momentohq/public-dev-docs/docs/learn/how-it-works/cache-eviction-vs-ejection.md

 ## Momento Serverless Cache and eviction
 Momento Serverless Cache associates cache misses closely with errors.
 Therefore, the service is designed to avoid evicting data from a cache.
 Instead of evicting data, when one of the service's cache nodes nears capacity, the service scales to add more capacity on your behalf, and keys are transparently re-distributed to keep the cache miss ratio low.

-Since the service has no maintenance windows, the impact on customers is transparent.
-More importantly, there is minimal to no effect on cache hit rates.
+Momento Serverless Cache has no maintenance windows.
+Operational changes such as scaling and node replacement are automatically handled in the background by the service.
+A prewarming process is used to avoid impacting cache hit rates.

 ## Cache expiration
 In general caching terms, expiration is when a time-to-live (TTL) value is part of each piece of data.
 When that time lapses, the service deletes the data from the cache.